 Use it in any savory sauce that would benefit from a little sweetness too.
 Consider using it in stir-fry sauces for example.
 Mix it into homemade barbecue sauce.

-Drizzle the fermented garlic and honey over vegetables like sweet potatoes or turnips before roasting.
+Drizzle the fermented honey garlic over vegetables like sweet potatoes or turnips before roasting.

-Use instead of plain honey in savory baked goods like breads or crackers.
+Use instead of plain honey in savory baked goods like breads or crackers or add it to your homemade salad dressings.

 Great for Cold & Flu Season

-Garlic and honey are often touted for their natural antibacterial and soothing abilities.
+Garlic and honey are often touted for their natural antibacterial properties and immune system support.
 Here you get the best of both worlds in one jar.
 They are the dynamic duo of natural cold and flu remedies.

-Stir a Tablespoon of the garlic-infused honey into hot lemon water for a sweet but potent hit of honey and garlic to soothe sore throats and ease cold related symptoms.
+Stir a Tablespoon of the garlic-infused honey into hot lemon water for a sweet but potent hit of honey and garlic to soothe a sore throat and ease cold related symptoms.

 For folks who are adventurous enough or simply need the extra hit of natural healing, eating the whole fermented garlic clove is easier than eating raw garlic because of the sweetening.